redballoonio/faq-plugin/readme.txt

 If your questions aren't being output you may not have added a category to the questions.
 Change the `title` attribute to hide and leave the `cat` attribute blank to show all of the categories including the uncategorised options.

-= Does this plugin support category higherarchy? =
+= Does this plugin support category hierarchy? =

-This plugin doesn't support categories with a higherarchy.
+This plugin doesn't support categories with a hierarchy.

+= Does this plugin work on multisite? =

+A previous version of this plugin is used on a multisite install, but the newer features haven't been tested on multisite.

 == Screenshots ==

+1. Customising the output in Wordpress

 == Changelog ==

 = 1.1.0 =

 * Published plugin
-* Added options page to wordpress
+* Added options page to Wordpress

-= 1.0.* =
+= Earlier =

 * Developed plugin
 * Added categories